UA Arts Administration News

 and Arts Administration

 Myers School of Art

 Faculty and Students

 Faculty member awarded Ohio Arts Council Grant for independent non-profit youth outreach

 When off-campus, Kara Stewart (Arts Administration Faculty) works professionally with her non-profit Art Sparks, which she co-found.
 Most recently, she received a prestigious Ohio Art Council grant to advance the Art Sparks mission!

 Art Sparks is an educational outreach program.
 To learn more about Kara and Arts Sparks, explore the following links.

 Arts Administration student lands dream job

 Libby Doss recently landed her dream job as Development Manager at The Frick Art & Historical Center in Pittsburgh, PA after completing her course work in the UA Arts Administration program.
-Her thesis, exploring programming success at the Massillon Museum, is also nearly completion.
+Her thesis, exploring programming success at the Massillon Museum, is also nearing completion.